beer4/beer4.ru/README.md

 Beer4.ru powered by [nikolasmelui][nikolasmelui].

-Using react, next.js, github pages and actions for static build and CI, contentful as a headless CMS.
+Using react, next.js and contentful as a headless CMS.

 ***